What's on in your community

 Discover what’s happening across County Durham this summer and explore community projects you can join in on!

-From winter walks and wellbeing sessions to local clubs, there’s plenty happening across County Durham.
+From springtime walks and wellbeing sessions to local clubs, there’s plenty happening across County Durham.
 Whether you’re planning family time or looking for ways to connect with your community, we’re proud to support projects that bring people together.

 Many of these events are made possible through our community grants, supporting everything from family fun days to wellbeing workshops and local initiatives that make a real difference.